-ITEM RISK FACTORS 1A.
+ITEM 1A.
+RISK FACTORS

 This report contains forward-looking statements that involve risks and uncertainties, such as statements of our objectives, expectations and intentions.
 The cautionary statements made in this report are applicable to all forward-looking statements wherever they appear in this report.
 Our actual results could differ materially from those discussed herein.
-Factors that could cause or contribute to such differences include the risk factors contained in our Annual Report on Form 10-K for the year ended December 31, 2011, filed with the SEC on March 30, 2012, as well as those discussed in this report and in our other filings with the SEC.
+Factors that could cause or contribute to such differences include the risk factors contained in our Annual Report on Form 10-K for the year ended December 31, 2012, filed with the SEC on March 29, 2013, as well as those discussed in this report and in our other filings with the SEC.

-We may require additional funding, which may be difficult to obtain on favorable terms, if at all.
+We will probably require additional funding, which may be difficult to obtain on favorable terms, if at all.

-Over the next twelve months we may require additional funding if, for instance, we experience losses.
-We currently have a line of credit of up to \$1 million from which we can borrow, and this line is subject to covenants that must be met.
+Over the next twelve months we will probably require additional funding.
+We currently have a line of credit of up to \$1.75 million from which we can borrow, and this line is subject to covenants that must be met.
 It is not certain whether all or part of this line of credit will be available to us in the future; and other sources of financing may not be available to us on a timely basis if at all, or on terms acceptable to us.
 If we fail to obtain acceptable additional financing when needed, we may not have sufficient resources to fund our normal operations; and this would have a material adverse effect on our business.